-Northeastern is committed to fostering a campus climate of mutual tolerance and respect.
-Toward that end, the University strictly prohibits and will take prompt and equitable action to prevent, detect, investigate, resolve, avoid recurrence, and remedy acts of sexual assault, sexual harassment, sexual exploitation, domestic violence, intimate partner violence, dating violence, stalking, and retaliation as those terms are defined both under the Clery Act and under the University's Policy on Rights and Responsibilities Under Title IX.7 For ease of reviewing this policy statement, the aforementioned acts are collectively referred to as "Prohibited Offenses."
+The University is committed to fostering a campus climate of mutual tolerance and respect.
+Toward that end, the University strictly prohibits and will take prompt and equitable action to prevent, detect, investigate, resolve, avoid recurrence, and remedy acts of sexual assault, sexual harassment, domestic violence, intimate partner violence, dating violence, stalking, and retaliation as those terms are defined both under the Clery Act and under the University's Policy on Rights and Responsibilities Under Title IX (the "Title IX Policy").
+For ease of reviewing this policy statement, the aforementioned acts are collectively referred to as "Prohibited Offenses."